 With aviation maintenance training tied to Punta Gorda Airport and the region’s aviation ecosystem, CTC helps prepare students for technical careers connected to aerospace, maintenance, and logistics.

-Programs in welding, HVAC, construction, electricity, and related technical fields help build the skilled workforce needed to support business growth and infrastructure demand.
+Programs in advanced manufacturing, welding, HVAC/R, construction, electricity, and related technical fields help build the skilled workforce needed to support business growth and infrastructure demand.

 Training in emergency medical services, medical assisting, nursing, and public safety-related fields supports one of the region’s most important workforce sectors.